khalilhenoud/library/library/doc.md

 ---------------
 1- never serialize the allocator reference even if the type holds its own reference.
-2- the serializer passed to deserialize should be held if the type dictates as much.
+2- the allocator passed to deserialize should be held if the type dictates as much.
 3- do not serialize the type hash in the type's own serialize function, that is the responsability of the owner type.